Shopping Cart Abandonment: 11 Effective Ways To Reduce It

 shopping cart abandonment

-Shopping cart abandonment is so common that it costs e-marketers between $2 to $4 trillion every year.
-And, in the world of eCommerce, a high shopping cart abandonment rate equals lost sales.
+Shopping cart abandonment is so common that it costs online retailers approx. 4.6 Trillion USD worldwide.
+And, in eCommerce, a high shopping cart abandonment rate equals lost sales.

 What is Shopping Cart Abandonment?